rreece/rreece.github.io/outline-of-philosophy/invitation.md

-In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of a philosophical understanding of science.
+In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of philosophical investigations of what science is, what understanding it brings, and what its implications are.

 What is naturalism?